Pathoschild/canimod.github.io/guides/creating-a-smapi-mod.md

 1. Download the [Easy XNB Pack/UnPack Toolkit](http://community.playstarbound.com/threads/modding-guides-and-general-modding-discussion-redux.109131/page-6#post-2837587).
 2. Copy the entire `Stardew Valley\Content` game folder into `XNB-Mod-Toolkit\Packed`.
 3. Run `XNB-Mod-Toolkit\UNPACK FILES.bat` to unpack the files into `XNB-Mod-Toolkit\Unpacked`.

-## See also
-If you read the entire guide, congratulations!
-If you'd like to read _even more_ documentation, [go back to the index](/) and look at the 'Advanced topics' list.
-These cover much more specialised topics, like how to parse weather data.